 The mid 1970s saw couples embrace a personalised approach to their rings, which saw many couples choosing to design and match engagement rings with wedding bands.

-Simple was not synonymous with 1980s engagement ring trends– finishing touches, side stones and baguettes were a-plenty during this era of excess.
+Simple was not synonymous with 1980s ring trends– finishing touches, side stones and baguettes were a-plenty during this era of excess.

 Whenever there’s a big and bold decade of fashion and style, the following decade is often anything but.
-It’s no different with engagement rings as stylish simplicity was back in the 1990s – particularly the round solitaire in platinum or white gold.
+It’s no different with engagement rings as stylish simplicity was trendy back in the 1990s – particularly the round solitaire in platinum or white gold.

 Just shy of 30 years later, Prince William proposed to Kate Middleton with his late mother’s engagement ring.
-The very same ring sparked the very same resurgence in coloured gemstone engagement rings for a hot minute.
+The very same ring sparked the very same resurgence in coloured gemstone rings for a hot minute.

 In the mid 2010’s mixing metals was becoming prevalent as was the demand for ethically sourced and conflict-free stones.
 Antique engagement ring designs came back into the spotlight, so too did stackable rings.